open-component-model/ocm-spec/doc/01-model/02-elements.md

 There are several elements in the component descriptor, which can be annotated by labels:

-- The component version itself
+- the component version itself
 - resource specifications
 - source specifications
 - component version references